Compaq Presario: Compaq Presario 5000 series

-Due to popular demand, the 5000 series was given an update on September 24, 2001.
-It was originally produced up until January 14, 2002 for most of the retail models, coexisting with the 4000 and 8000 series of Presario computers, and a small number of limited release models of the 5000 series were produced up until May 6, 2002, a few days after Compaq merged with HP on May 3, 2002.
-This makes it (alongside other models at the time) one of the last computers made by Compaq prior to the 2002 merger.
+Due to popular demand, the 5000 series continued to be produced with updates from September 24, 2001 to January 14, 2002 for most of the retail models, coexisting with the 4000 and 8000 series of Presario computers, with a small number of limited release models of the 5000 series being sold until May 6, 2002, a few days after HP closed its acquisition of Compaq on May 3.

 Compaq Presario 7000 series

 The Compaq Presario 7000 was a series of desktop computers produced between 2000 and 2001 by Compaq.
-It was introduced alongside the 5000 series in North America on June 21, 2000 as the flagship models of the fifth generation of Presario computers, with the series arriving in India on August 9, 2000.
-It was not released in Japan, however, which only had the 5000 series among other models.
-The 7000 series was the high-end computer in Compaq's lineup at the time, serving as a niche product for the high-end performance market.
+Introduced alongside the 5000 series in North America on June 21, 2000 as the flagship models of the fifth generation of Presario computers, with the series arriving in India on August 9, 2000 (the 7000 series was not available in Japan, however, as it only had the 5000 series amongst other models), the 7000 series was the high-end computer in Compaq's lineup at the time, serving as a niche product for the high-end performance market.
 Compared to the 5000 series, the 7000 series featured discrete graphics card options and powerful processors.

-Like the 5000 series, it uses a new case design featuring removable translucent faceplates offered in six colors as well as an optical disc holder at the bottom, but in a more taller case.
-The 7000 series was housed in a mid-tower case with three 5.25-inch drive bays and two 3.5-inch drive bays.
+The 7000 series uses a new case design inherited from the 5000 series, featuring removable translucent faceplates offered in six colors as well as an optical disc holder at the bottom, but in a more taller case.
+The 7000 series was housed in a mid-tower case, with three 5.25-inch drive bays and two 3.5-inch drive bays.
 The 7000 series also featured IEEE 1394 (FireWire) ports built into the case, with one located at the front of the case alongside two USB ports and another one on the back of the case (with expansion cards adding additional ports).